ppchhabra/website/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-Subtitle: PhD Candidate @ Georgia Institute of Technology
+subtitle: PhD Candidate @ Georgia Institute of Technology
 ---

 My name is Param.
 I am a PhD Candidate of Operations Management @ Georgia Institute of Technology's Scheller College of Business.
 I also teach the undergraduate operations management course at the Scheller College of Business.
 This is my [CV](https://drive.google.com/file/d/1uqk6nQfHkdkdUoSPxBd935MoAoseOirn/view//1).